 The release date for B: The Beginning Season 2 is highly anticipated, especially after the ending in the post-credits set up conditions for the second season for characters like Kirisame and Koku.
-Fortunately, Netflix’s director of anime, Taito Okiura, is committed to pushing out more original anime content and Production IG director Kazuto Nakazawa is already revealing his thoughts in interviews about the second season for a Killer B anime sequel.
+Fortunately, Netflix’s director of anime, Taito Okiura, is committed to pushing out more original anime content and Production IG CEO Mitsuhisa Ishikawa and director Kazuto Nakazawa have already begun revealing their thoughts in interviews about the second season for a Killer B anime sequel.

 Chief Animation Director Nakazawa is the original creator and character designer for the B: The Beginning anime.
 He is probably best known for his directorial work on the anime sequence in Quentin Tarantino’s Kill Bill Volume 1, but he’s worked on a variety of popular anime including The Animatrix and Samurai Champloo.
 He also worked on Perfect Bones, which was the first Netflix anime exclusive to the streaming platform.

 After finishing his previous project, Nakazawa told Gigazine that he was approached by Producer Rui Kuroki and the animation director said he wanted “to make dark hero stuff.”
 But over time this original intention for the Killer B anime morphed from being a story about a dark hero into a crime suspense story.

 “I intended to make something of a dark hero story.
 First of all, I was ‘painting.’
 I do not have a theory for fundamentally creating a theory of direction and story.
 I am not interested in that in the first place.
 I draw original drawings as drawings.
 I thought that drawing the screen itself is also about making any work, so I combine memory, experience, and technology inside of me.
 When the images float [into my head], I’m going to make something that accompanies it.
 It was like a feeling.
 Finally, it seems like it’s painful to draw actions for a crime suspense.”